Tyler-42690/big_data_final_project/README.md

 - Big Data read path: the API serves `/dataset/summary` from Neo4j when `FLYWIRE_SUMMARY_SOURCE=neo4j`.
 - Dashboard provenance: the dashboard UI consumes `/dataset/summary`, so it is driven by aggregated data served from Neo4j.

-### Verification steps (copy/paste; screenshot-friendly)
+### Verification steps

-The commands below demonstrate (1) the aggregate exists in Neo4j and (2) the dashboard summary endpoint is served from Neo4j.
+The commands below demonstrate whether (1) the aggregate exists in Neo4j and (2) the dashboard summary endpoint is served from Neo4j.

 #### 1) Confirm the aggregated summary exists in Neo4j